Chen Mengjia: Life

 In 1944 Chen and his wife Lucy Chao were both awarded humanities fellowships by the Rockefeller Foundation to study at the University of Chicago in the United States.
 Chen also received financial support from the Harvard-Yenching Institute.
 Chen traveled around the United States, as well as making trips to Canada and Europe studying both private and public collections of ancient Chinese bronzes.
 He completed the project with the support of C. T. Loo, a famous art dealer.
 His study, with descriptions of over 850 bronze vessels, was turned into a draft for a book, possibly to be published in the United States.
 In 1947 Chen returned to China (his wife the following year), and he sent the manuscript to Harvard University before.
-After Korean War broke out, Chen was disconnected with Harvard.
+After the Korean War broke out, Chen was disconnected with Harvard.
 However, the book remained unpublished in the United States.
 According to Edward L. Shaughnessy, Chen's manuscript left in Harvard has been found.

 The book was eventually published in China in 1962 under the title Our country’s Shang and Zhou Bronzes Looted by American Imperialists, edited by the Chinese Institute of Archaeology.
 Chen himself, however, did not choose the title, and indeed his name is not written on the cover.
 The book had been considered important to publish, even though its author was a "Rightist", who were not allowed to publish.
 Among the "American imperialists" listed in the book are the Saint Louis Art Museum, Mrs. W.K.
 Vanderbilt of New York, Miss Doris Duke of New York, Avery Brundage of Chicago, and Alfred F. Pillsbury of Minneapolis.
 The book is going to be republished under its original title signed with the name of Chen in China in 2016.